 hanne gaby odiele shares a brave and empowering message for intersex people around the world

 Born in Kortrijk, a tiny village in the Flemish countryside, Hanne was just like every other kid her age.
-She was a tomboy, had loads of energy, was obsessed with Nirvana, and dreamt of one day being a psychologist or perhaps even a politician.
+She was a tomboy, had loads of energy, was obsessed with Nirvana, and dreamt of one day being a psychologist, or perhaps even a politician.
 Yet she was also unlike most kids, in that she was born intersex, which is when an individual is born with sex characteristics that do not fit the typical definitions of male or female.
-It's what the 'I' stands for in LGBTQI, a community which up until now has not received the full attention it deserves.
+It's what the 'I' stands for in LGBTQI.
+And it's a community which, up until now, has not received the full attention it deserves.
 According to the United Nations, up to 1.7% of the population is born with intersex traits which, when you think about it, is roughly the equivalent to the number of redheads.
-Hanne was born with the intersex trait of Androgen Insensitivity Syndrome; which is when a woman is born with both XY chromosomes, typically associated with men.
+Hanne was born with the intersex trait of Androgen Insensitivity Syndrome, which is when a woman is born with both XY chromosomes, typically associated with men.
 For Hanne, this manifested in undescended testes, no ovaries, and no uterus, leaving her biologically unable to reproduce.

 Due to a lack of information - this was at a time when you couldn't just type 'intersex' into Google and see what came up - and the perceived stigma of being 'different', doctors managed to scare Hanne's parents into agreeing to a devastating procedure, during which doctors removed her testicles.
 She was only 10 at the time.
 "They told my parents that I was the only one like me, that I wouldn't develop like a 'normal' girl, and that if I didn't have surgery I could get cancer," she recalls.
 "I felt so isolated and ashamed, like there was something wrong with me.
 No child should have to go through that."

 Up until a week ago, Hanne was pretty much unknown to the world.
-Within the fashion industry, however, she's been known and loved by all since she was first scouted at Novarock festival, back in 2005.
+Within the fashion industry, however, she's been loved by all since she was first scouted at Novarock festival, back in 2005.
 "It never crossed my mind to be a model," she says.
 "I was only 17 and had no clue what it would be like.
 I wasn't really into fashion, until I was in it.
 But I loved it!"
 In fact, it was working in fashion where she met her husband, fellow model John Swiatek, who she married last year.
-With her angular features, strong jawline, high cheekbones and piercing blue eyes, hers is the kind of otherworldly beauty that stops you in your tracks.
-Fittingly, she's walked for the cream of the crop, from Saint Laurent to Dior, Prada to Louis Vuitton, and has graced more magazine covers than we can count, but it wasn't always rosy.
+With her angular features, strong jawline, high cheekbones, and piercing blue eyes, hers is the kind of otherworldly beauty that stops you in your tracks.
+Fittingly, she's walked for the cream of the crop - from Saint Laurent to Dior, Prada to Louis Vuitton - and has graced more magazine covers than we can count.
+But it wasn't always rosy.

 When we think of Fashion Week, we think of the shows, the parties, the dinners, the beautiful clothes, beautiful people, the whole spectacle.
-We don't consider a young model's pain and isolation, her knowing that as soon as she stepped off her last catwalk that she'd have to hop on a plane home and undergo a very serious operation of vaginal reconstruction, which is an incredibly taxing procedure, both physically and mentally, and ultimately could have exposed Hanne to all sorts of problems and infections.
-"I was 18-years-old and I'd just got home from fashion week," she recalls, "it was horrible, I really regret it.
+We don't consider a young model's pain and isolation - the knowledge that as soon as she stepped off her last catwalk, she'd have to hop on a plane home and undergo a very serious operation of vaginal reconstruction.
+It's an incredibly taxing procedure, both physically and mentally, and ultimately could have exposed Hanne to all sorts of problems and infections.
+"I was 18-years-old and I'd just got home from Fashion Week," she recalls.
+"It was horrible, I really regret it.
 There is nothing wrong with being intersex, but having these unnecessary surgeries makes it feel like there's something wrong with you."

-In a further effort to spread awareness, Hanne has teamed up with InterACT Advocates for Intersex Youth, a non-profit organisation which campaigns for the rights and visibility of intersex people worldwide.
+In a further effort to spread awareness, Hanne has teamed up with InterACT Advocates for Intersex Youth, a non-profit organization which campaigns for the rights and visibility of intersex people worldwide.
 "I finally accept myself and live openly as a proud intersex woman," Hanne says.
 "I operate with my own set of rules, and I feel free to be who I am.
 I want every intersex person to feel like this.
-I want them to feel protected, respected and valued all over the world."
-With someone as kind-hearted and brave as Hanne fighting their corner, we hope they soon will do.
+I want them to feel protected, respected, and valued all over the world."
+With someone as kind-hearted and brave as Hanne fighting their corner, we hope they soon will.

 Text Tish Weinstock